hakron/Petition/README.md

 # Petition

- Web App where the users can register in a data base and login.
+Multi-page application where the users can register in a data base and login.

  When the users login they were redirected to a page where they can see what is the petition about, and sign the petition with their names and signature.